jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

   - **Conservation Board** or means a Conservation Board established under section 6L
   - **conservation management plan** means a conservation management plan approved under section 14E of the Wildlife Act 1953, section 8 of the Marine Reserves Act 1971, section 40B of the Reserves Act 1977, section 3D of the Marine Mammals Protection Act 1978, or section 17G of this Act
   - **conservation management strategy** means a conservation management strategy approved under section 17F
-  - **contaminant** has the same meaning as it has in the Resource Management Act 1991
+  - **contaminant** has the same meaning as it has in the Natural and Built Environment Act 2023
   - **controlled dog area** means any area declared, by notice published under section 26ZS, to be a controlled dog area
   - **Crown land** has the same meaning as in the Land Act 1948
   - **customary marine title area** has the meaning given in section 9(1) of the Marine and Coastal Area (Takutai Moana) Act 2011